Ghostbusters: Frozen Empire” Opens Strong with $16 Million, Facing Competition from “Godzilla X Kong: The New Empire

 One notable difference between “Frozen Empire” and its predecessor is the increased price tag.
 While “Afterlife” had a budget of $75 million before marketing and distribution, “Frozen Empire” has surpassed it with a cost of $100 million.
 This indicates greater expectations for the sequel and suggests that the studio is confident in its potential for success.

 However, reviews for “Frozen Empire” have been lukewarm compared to the generally positive reception of “Afterlife.”
-Early moviegoers also seem to be less enthusiastic about the franchise, with audience surveys revealing a slightly lower B+ grade compared to “Afterlife’s” A-.
+Early moviegoers also seem to be less enthusiastic regarding the franchise, with audience surveys revealing a slightly lower B+ grade compared to “Afterlife’s” A-.
 This may pose a challenge for “Frozen Empire” as it faces upcoming competition from Warner Bros. and Legendary’s “Godzilla X Kong: The New Empire.”

 Despite these challenges, the return of familiar faces such as Paul Rudd, Carrie Coon, Finn Wolfhard, and McKenna Grace, as well as the inclusion of original ’80s stars Bill Murray, Dan Aykroyd, Ernie Hudson, Annie Potts, and William Atherton, will surely please fans of the franchise.
 Director Gil Kenan’s vision for the film takes the group to a frostbitten New York City, where the iconic profession of busting ghosts was born.